-The 2212 power supply uses a voltage sensing system that converts line current of 100-240 volts ac, 50/60 Hz single-phase to dc input as required by the system card, the adapters and the fan.
+The IBM 2212 power supply uses a voltage sensing system that converts line current of 100-240 volts ac, 50/60 Hz single-phase to dc input as required by the system card, the adapters and the fan.

-Models 1xx provide a power supply capacity of up to 35-W.
+Models 1xx provide a power supply capacity of up to 65-W.

-Models 4xx require 208 W input power and provide 150-W output.
+Models 4xx provides power supply capacity of up to 150-W output.